dmontgomery/big-little/README.md

-# Big Little Official Rules
+# "Big Little" Official Rules

 ## Setup
 - For two or more players (ideally four)